Brescia is one of the loveliest towns in Northern Italy and can be visited as a delightful day trip from Milan.

 The castle of Brescia

-- If you prefer to drive to Brescia, I suggest to leave the car in the free parking lot by the castle like I did, it’s a quick stroll downhill to the center
+- If you prefer to drive to Brescia, I suggest to leave the car in the free parking lot by the castle, as I did, it’s a quick stroll downhill to the center

 - Do not leave Brescia without trying a “Pirlo” the local version of “Spritz” at Bar Desiderio in Piazza Loggia or Storico Café in Piazza Paolo VI